syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 title: Working-with-PDF-Viewer | Windows Forms | Syncfusion
 description: working with pdf viewer
 platform: windowsforms
-control: PDF Viewer
+control: PdfViewerControl
 documentation: ug
 ---

-# Working with PDF Viewer
+# Working with PdfViewerControl

-Essential PDF Viewer can display PDF files, and print and export the pages as raster images.
-All this can be done within a .NET application.
+Essential PdfViewerControl can display and print PDF files and export the pages as raster images.

 ## Properties, Methods, and Events Tables